d3code/cmc-client-go/README.md

 There is no logging in this library, an `error` is returned if there are request / unmarshalling errors and can be handled accordingly.

-To output the raw response's, call `PrintResponse(true)` on the client.
+To output the raw response, call `PrintResponse(true)` on the client.

 ```go
 cmc.Client("").PrintResponse(true)